alphagov/govuk-developer-docs/source/manual/2nd-line-drills.html.md

 Follow the [Update homepage promotion slots](/repos/frontend/update-homepage-promotion-slots.html) instructions, using an appropriate image and text.
 Open a draft PR, and [deploy your branch to integration](https://deploy.integration.publishing.service.gov.uk/job/Deploy_App/).
 Once deployed, [check your change](https://www-origin.integration.govuk.digital/) and redeploy the previous branch to integration.

+## Drill CDN failover

+Warn in `#govuk-2ndline-tech` that you're about to do this, because our failover CDN does not have full feature parity with our primary one.

+Follow the [Fall back to AWS CloudFront](/manual/fall-back-to-aws-cloudfront.html.md) instructions for staging only.